livz/livz.github.io/_posts/2020-03-14-awae-course-exam-review.md

 ## Overview

-After OSCP exam, I was eager to start the [AWAE - Advanced Web Attacks And Exploitation Web Application Security Training](https://www.offensive-security.com/awae-oswe/) as soon as possible.
+After OSCP exam, I was eager to start the [AWAE - Advanced Web Attacks And Exploitation Training](https://www.offensive-security.com/awae-oswe/) as soon as possible.
 The course is mostly assembly based.
 I've spent most of the time in OllyDbg.
 Besides that part, the course has a also web based module, and a networking module.
 All of them are very interesting and require extra reading and practice to fully understand and be able to reproduce the techniques (during the stressful exam hours!).

 ## Challenge